 For IBM, their enduring idea is about ‘world-changing progress’.
 Which means it’s about taking innovative tech and applying that to the human experience for all things (e.g. oil & gas, financial tech, electric energy, etc.).
 Having a clear objective with KPI’s is the key to failing fast and scaling fast.

 Making Innovation Relevant.

 Often, innovative technology is complicated and not very relatable to the general public.
 So how do big companies, or even small businesses, relate their innovative tech to the world.
-Evie Nagy at Slack summed it up nicely with Slack’s mantra of making what they do Clear, Concise, and Human.
+Evie Nagy at Slack summed it up nicely with Slack’s pg slot mantra of making what they do Clear, Concise, and Human.
 As content marketers and advertisers, we cannot expect the audience to just ‘get it’ and understand what is being innovated on.
 IBM gave a prime example a few years back at SXSW when they introduced Watson and Watson Chef.
 Watson Chef came to SXSW to show off the thousands upon thousands of possible ingredient combinations that would taste good to the human palette.
 The activation resonated with SXSW attendees because it’s something human they could relate the Watson technology to.
 Food.

 Stop saying you’re an Innovation Thought Leader.

 Innovation is often something that is organic and goes through a lot a trial and error before it can be considered innovative.
 This is the exact stance Slack has about innovation and their humbleness around it.
 They often do not say they are “innovating” on something until long after they’ve actually produced real innovation.
 Which is a lot of the same concept as trust in advertising.
 Brands don’t advertise to their audiences to tell them to ‘trust’ them, they provide relatable human experiences that build trust.
 The same should go for innovation.